PhD @ CERVO recruitment competition

 Pre-selected candidates will be contacted for an interview in the weeks following the submission deadline.

-Candidates selected after the interviews will be offered a scholarship, covering tuition and living expenses, to pursue their PhD at our research center in one of the available laboratories of their choice.
+Candidates selected after the interviews will be offered a scholarship to pursue their PhD at our research center in one of the available laboratories of their choice.
+Students can also apply to many open governmental and private programs for additional scholarships.

 The CERVO brain research centre is affiliated with Université Laval in Quebec City, Canada.
 It's mission is to search for the causes of neurological and psychiatric diseases and to advance our knowledge in the treatment of these devastating diseases, through basic and clinical neuroscience research.
 CERVO is a leading multi-disciplinary research and training environment of 15,000 square meters with >40 laboratories and over >250 trainees and staff pursuing basic and clinical neuroscience research.
 CERVO offers transdisciplinary environment with the state-of-the-art facilities aiming to understand the Central Nervous System at the molecular, cellular, systems and clinical levels in the normal and pathological states.
 The Research Center is divided into three main sectors: